ergoplatform/ergodocs/docs/dev/protocol/tx/min-fee.md

 ## Miner Transaction Prioritization

 Miners prioritize transactions based on either the fee per byte or the validation cost unit.
-These criteria are adjustable via a decentralized voting mechanism among miners.
+These criteria are adjustable via a [voting mechanism among miners](governance.md).
 Nodes can sort transactions based on these metrics, settable in the [node configuration](conf-node.md#mempool).

 ```conf
 # Mempool transaction sorting scheme ("random", "bySize", or "byExecutionCost")